jacobroufa/jacobroufa.github.io/README.md

 # Jacob M. Roufa
-## JavaScript Engineer
+## Software Engineer

-I am a front-end developer living in Rockford, IL, working mainly with JavaScript projects.
-This is the repository for my website, re-done in June 2018, because my old site (an outdated Drupal 6 job created in 2010) desperately needed to be updated.
+I am a software engineer living in Belvidere, IL with industry experience of over 18 years in a variety of roles.
+Currently, I hold a position of Staff Engineer on the Catering team at Olo.

 [Jacob M. Roufa](http://jacobroufa.com)

 [GitHub Pages](https://jacobroufa.github.io)

+## Looking for something else?

+I am a video artist specializing in live performance, abstract feedback-based analog visuals, and interactive experiences.
+You can find more information on my [Instagram](https://www.instagram.com/jacobroufa/).